Gas Discharge Lamps

 - There can be substantial environmental pollution associated with electricity generation.
 That is most problematic for inefficient lamps, but gas discharge lamps actually often belong to the most efficient light sources available.

-The RP Photonics Buyer's Guide contains 29 suppliers for gas discharge lamps.
+The RP Photonics Buyer's Guide contains 28 suppliers for gas discharge lamps.
+Among them:

 See also: arc lamps, flash lamps, metal vapor lamps, metal halide lamps, high intensity discharge lamps, xenon lamps, spectral lamps, fluorescent lamps, signal lamps, lamp power supplies, color rendering index